Welcome to the 2023-2024 League year!

 - To inquire about membership, join us at our next New Member Orientation.

-I am grateful to everyone who has contributed to the NYJL’s legacy and its 122-year history.
-We didn’t skip a beat over the last two and half years when the world shut down.
-NYJL members continued to serve our community and engage our volunteers.
+I am grateful to everyone who has contributed to the NYJL’s legacy and its 123-year history.
 Our achievements and positive impact in our community are the additive results of a series of small actions rather than all grand gestures.
 This would not be possible without each of our members.
 Leadership is action, not a position.
 I invite you to join me in action and ensure that we continue the NYJL legacy for the next generation.

 Yours in Service,